ESodja/AOU_R/R_basics.md

 Scripts are pre-written bits of code (often very long bits!) that are run all at once in sequence.
 This is helpful when creating analyses that will be repeated several times or if you want to keep a record of exactly how the analysis was done.

-To make a script, on the workbench in RStudio you can...
+To make a script, on the workbench in RStudio you can click on the plus sign in the top right corner and select "R script".
+This will generate a blank text document that you can write code in.

 RStudio allows you to run individual lines of a script on their own, which can be very helpful for troubleshooting.
+Any lines selected when you click 'Run' will be run, or you can select a block of code and press `ctrl+enter` or `ctrl+return`.
+If you don't have text selected, RStudio will run whatever line of code your cursor is currently on.

-To run an entire script, you can click the button in RStudio or enter `source('my_script.R')` in the terminal.
+To run an entire script, you can click the "source" button in RStudio or enter `source('my_script.R')` in the terminal.

 Comments can be added to scripts to clarify what is going on or what you are trying to do (I will use these extensively in my code so you can understand what is going on and to 'translate' the R code as we go).
 Comments are ignored by R -- if a line starts with a `#` symbol, R will ignore that entire line.
 I will also add commented lines that show expected outputs for my examples.
 For example:
 ```R